zkochan/zkochan.github.io/_posts/2016-03-02-how-to-write-a-good-npm-module.md

 comments: true
 ---

-Creating a new npm module is as easy as executing the [npm init](https://docs.npmjs.com/cli/init) command.
+Creating a new _npm module_ is as easy as executing the [npm init](https://docs.npmjs.com/cli/init) command.
-However, writing a good npm module is not that easy.
-Here you'll find some suggestions about how to make a great npm module.

-## Write tests
+However, writing an **awesome! npm module** involves more than just creating a minimal `package.json` file.

+## Tests are important!

-A good npm module will have tests.
-It doesn't matter what test framework will you use but you'll have to add the test running command to the scripts section of `package.json`.
+An awesome npm module should have tests.
+It doesn't matter what test framework is used but always add the test running command to the scripts section of `package.json`.
 E.g., if you use [mocha](https://mochajs.org/), you'll have something like this:

 <script src="https://gist.github.com/zkochan/dbd6c8542818000cb9cc2a1a70aaee97.js?file=test-script.json"></script>

+A list of the most popular [NodeJS testing frameworks](https://github.com/vndmtrx/awesome-nodejs#testing).

 ## Configure continuous integration